hairymnstr/kicad-getlibs/README.md

 New style KiCad footprint libraries are folders named \*.pretty and are stored as separate repos at <https://github.com/kicad>.
-You can use them directly from GitHub using the GitHub library type, but if you haven't got an internet connection or want them local for some reason there are over 70 to clone individually.
+You can use them directly from GitHub using the GitHub library type, but if you haven't got a permanent internet connection or want them local for some reason there are over 70 to clone individually.

 This script uses the GitHub API to:

 1. Clone a repository if it is one of the \*.pretty libraries and you don't have it
 2. Pull the repository if you already have it locally (does an update).
 3. Optionally update your fp-lib-table marking the auto-maintained repositories